-Prior to co-founding Cepton, Dr. McCord was Director of System Engineering, Advanced Development at KLA-Tencor.
+As a Co-founder of Cepton, Dr. McCord played a pivotal role in the founding of the company and the development of Cepton’s patented MMT® lidar technology.
+Prior to Cepton, Dr. McCord was Director of System Engineering, Advanced Development at KLA-Tencor.
 He has also served as an associate professor at Stanford University, and as a research staff member at IBM Research.
 Dr. McCord received his Ph.D. in Electrical Engineering from Stanford University.

 Lidar, a technology previously associated with fully autonomous driving, is taking an increasingly important role in vehicle safety in ADAS.
 In fact, consumer vehicles can start benefiting from lidar today, with their superior perception capabilities proven to help significantly reduce both the frequency and severity of accidents.

 Choices of lidar technologies can be evaluated based on how their key functions (transmission, detection, imaging) are achieved and how they balance the three key pillars for mass-market deployment — namely, performance, reliability and cost.

 Dr. Jun Pei explains why Cepton has focused on high-performance, affordable mass-market ADAS lidars since 2016, and how the company's unique MMT approach enables Cepton lidars to deliver the promise.

 Second in a series on lidar pricing, that delves into the role of the market in constraining pricing and the tradeoff between performance expectations and cost.

 Final part of a series on lidar pricing, that provides a framework for lidar cost reduction.